cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

 ```
 **Pin properties are set with the following functions.
 It can be seen that pin_ is used to find the bit or set of bits needed to set the property in a register.
 It would be nicer if these properties were in pin specific registers, but we deal with what they provide us.**

 **Also note that we return a reference to this class so we can method chain which is handy to have in this case.
-Templates and parameter packs can also be used as shown in mega4809_Pin.cpp init_ functions, but in this case its not worth the trouble as we are now dealing with seperate registers for each property and method chainng can do the same thing, easier.
-If there was a single property register for each pin, then templates would be good as you could 'accumulate' all the wanted properties in a single argument list and then set the single register to the reuired value, all at compile time.**
+Templates and parameter packs can also be used as shown in mega4809_Pin.cpp init_ functions, but in this case its not worth the trouble as we are now dealing with seperate registers for each property and method chaining can do the same thing, easier.
+If there was a single property register for each pin, then templates would be good as you could 'accumulate' all the wanted properties in a single argument list and then set the single register to the required value in a single write, where the value is calculate at compile time.**
 ```
                 //properities
                 II GpioPin&